ryan-haskell/elm-spa/docs/public/content/guide/01-cli.md

 1. [__elm-spa gen__](#elm-spa-gen) - generates files, without elm make
 1. [__elm-spa watch__](#elm-spa-watch) - generates files as you code

 What do these do?
-This section of the guide dives into more detail on each command!
+Let's dive into each in detail!

 ## elm-spa new

-When you want to create a new project, you can use the `elm-spa new` command.
+When you want to create a new project, use the `elm-spa new` command.
 This creates a new project in the current folder:

 ```terminal
 elm-spa new